Food Grade Lubricant

-The food and beverage industry in which production efficiency need to be improved while maintain safety and cleanliness.
+In the food and beverage industry in which production efficiency needs to be improved while maintaining safety and cleanliness.
 Health concerns are rising on the usage of inappropriate lubricants in the manufacturing of various food-type products.
-It is very vital to use food grade lubricants in food production facilities to avoid product pollution and unnecessary costs related to it.
+It is very vital to use food-grade lubricants in food production facilities to avoid product pollution and unnecessary costs related to it.

 1. The High Cost of Contamination

-The U.S. Food and Drug Administration (FDA) prohibit any food contamination by a non-food-grade lubricant.
-Under the FDA Food Safety Modernization Act, each owner, operator or agent in charge of a food facility is required to identify and implement preventive measures to substantially minimize and prevent food-safety hazards.
+The U.S. Food and Drug Administration (FDA) prohibits any food contamination by a non-food-grade lubricant.
+Under the FDA Food Safety Modernization Act, each owner, operator, or agent in charge of a food facility is required to identify and implement preventive measures to substantially minimize and prevent food-safety hazards.

 - Loss of market share due to negative publicity and declining consumer confidence.

-- Extra efforts needed to help rebuild the company’s reputation, brand image and market share
+- Extra efforts are needed to help rebuild the company’s reputation, brand image and market share

 2. Help Protect the Food and Your Company